Is it really duck season somewhere?

 We book hunts for as few as 1 hunter.
 It is not uncommon for traveling hunters to be unable to organize groups themselves.
 To ensure group or lodge exclusivity, however, or to achieve group rate discounts a minimum number of hunters is oftentimes required.
 Here’s something we see frequently: individuals willing and able to go can’t get everyone in their local group to commit and end up sitting on the sidelines themselves.
 It doesn’t have to be that way.
 After deposits have been made and dates set in stone, those others almost always join.
 If not, they’ll wish they had when you return with photos and stories!

-Small groups or individuals not wanting to travel alone or mix groups may instead choose to join one of GetDucks.com’s hosted hunts.
+Small groups or individuals not wanting to travel alone or mix groups may instead choose to join a GetDucks.com’s hosted hunts.
 Our experienced staff regularly hosts Argentina duck hunts, Mexico duck-brant combo hunts and new exploratory destinations.

 May I bring my own retriever?

 Absolutely!
 But ask first.
-Our US and Canada hunting operators understand that your obedient retriever adds to the experience.
+Most hunting operators understand that your obedient retriever adds to the experience.
 Many even have dog runs set aside especially for clients.
 All operators reserve the right, however, to ask that your retriever be kenneled if disrupting hunt quality, or if upland hunting, to run their bird dogs also if they know the area holds more game than what is being found.
 If hunting in mixed groups, it is acceptable to use your retriever or pointer only with the consent of all hunters involved.
-If transporting your pet via commercial airlines, please be aware of Pet Travel policies as provided in GetDucks.com’s Resources for hunting travelers.
+If transporting your pet via commercial airlines, please be aware of Pet Travel policies vary by airlines.
+Most no longer transfer pets with bag.
+Consult with your outfitter and airline for more details.

 Do I take my favorite shotgun to South America and Mexico or use theirs?